Sticky Fingers: Standard version

-The artwork emphasised the innuendo of the Sticky Fingers title, showing a close-up of a jeans-clad male crotch with the visible outline of a penis.
+The artwork emphasized the innuendo of the Sticky Fingers title, showing a close-up of a jeans-clad male crotch with the visible outline of a penis.
 The cover of the original vinyl LP featured a working zipper and perforations around the belt buckle that opened to reveal a sub-cover image of white briefs.
-The vinyl release displayed the band's name and album title along the belt; behind the zipper, the underpants were seemingly rubber stamped in gold with the stylised name of American pop artist Andy Warhol, below which read "THIS PHOTOGRAPH MAY NOT BE—ETC." The artwork was conceived by Warhol, but the photography was by Billy Name and the design by Craig Braun.
+The vinyl release displayed the band's name and album title along the belt; behind the zipper, the underpants were seemingly rubber stamped in gold with the stylized name of American pop artist Andy Warhol, below which read "THIS PHOTOGRAPH MAY NOT BE—ETC." The artwork was conceived and photographed by Warhol, and the design by Craig Braun.
+Billy Name is sometimes accredited as the photographer, however, Braun believes Warhol shot the Polaroid photos for the album, and the Factory associates who were involved in the photo shoot have claimed that Warhol took the photos.
 Braun and his team suggested wrapping the album in rolling paper – a concept later used by Cheech & Chong in Big Bambu – but Jagger was enthused by Warhol's concept.
 Warhol duly sent Braun Polaroid pictures of a model in tight jeans.

-The photo of the crotch was assumed by fans to be Mick Jagger, but people involved in the photo shoot claim Warhol photographed several men (not including Jagger) and never revealed which shots he used.
-Among the candidates, Jed Johnson, Warhol's lover at the time, denied it was his likeness, although his twin brother Jay is a possibility.
-Those closest to the shoot, and subsequent design, name Factory artist and designer Corey Tippin as the likeliest candidate.
-Warhol "superstar" Joe Dallesandro claims to have been the model.

-When retailers complained that the zipper damaged the vinyl (from stacked shipments), the zipper was "unzipped" slightly to the middle of the record, where damage would be minimised.
+Fans assumed the cover photo of the crotch to be Jagger, but he revealed that it was one of Warhol's "protégés."
+Jagger said it was Jay Johnson, but the general consensus is that Warhol used his lover Jed Johnson as the model for the cover.
+It remains uncertain exactly who appears on the cover because Warhol photographed several men and never publicly revealed which photos he used.
+Braun thought it was Jed Johnson on the cover, but he later said Warhol's business manager Fred Hughes told him it was makeup artist Corey Tippin, with which Tippin concurs, saying "I know my anatomy."
+Warhol superstar Joe Dallesandro also claimed to be the model on the cover, but Braun is sure it was not him.